nusnlp/S2T2/README.md

 @inproceedings{lin2022semi,
-  author    = "Lin, Qian and Ng, Hwee Tou", title     = "A Semi-supervised Learning Approach with Two Teachers to Improve Breakdown Identification in Dialogues", booktitle = "Proceedings of the Thirty-Sixth AAAI Conference on Artificial Intelligence", year      = "2022",
+  author    = "Lin, Qian and Ng, Hwee Tou", title     = "A Semi-supervised Learning Approach with Two Teachers to Improve Breakdown Identification in Dialogues", booktitle = "Proceedings of the AAAI Conference on Artificial Intelligence", year      = "2022", pages     = "11011--11019",
 }
 ```
 ### License ###